-The group develops analytical methods, based on both targeted and untargeted approaches by mass spectrometry, to study the exposure of environmental ecosystems and human beings to organic micropollutants and their impact on Health.
+The group develops analytical methods, based on both targeted and untargeted strategies by mass spectrometry, to characterise markers of pollution and the impact of organic contaminants on human health or environmental sentinel species.

-We develop innovative methods involving improvements at each step of the analytical protocol: sampling, sample preparation, chromatographic separation, detection by mass spectrometry and data analysis (passive sampler, dSPE, SPE-LC-MS/MS online, µ-QuEChERS, SALLE, nano-LC-MS/MS, LC- or GC-HRMS…)
+TRACES develops innovative methods involving improvements at each step of the analytical protocol or original coupling: sampling, sample preparation, chromatographic separation, detection by mass spectrometry and data analysis (miniaturized passive sampler, dSPE, SPE-LC-MS/MS online, µ-QuEChERS, SALLE, nano-LC-MS/MS, MS/MS/MS, LC- or GC-HRMS…).

-- Concerning targeted analysis, we quantify trace and ultra-trace of priority or emerging contaminants, i.e. drugs, hormones, pesticides, endocrine disruptors, and of their transformation products and metabolites in environmental matrices (water, soil, sediment, sludge, sentinel species, …) or biological fluids (blood, urine, serum, tissues…).
-Our developments aim at lowering the limits of quantification, enhancing selectivity or reducing the sample size.
+- Concerning targeted analysis, the group quantifies trace and ultra-trace of priority or emerging contaminants, i.e. drugs, hormones, pesticides, endocrine disruptors, and their transformation products or metabolites in environmental matrices (water, soil, sediment, sludge, sentinel species, …) and biological fluids (blood, urine, serum, tissues…).
+The developments aim at lowering the limits of quantification, enhancing selectivity and/or reducing the initial sample quantity.

-- For the detection and identification of biomarkers or marker of exposures to these contaminants, we develop analytical methodologies based on comprehensive and untargeted analysis or metabolomic approaches, by LC- or GC-HRMS.
+- For the detection and identification of biomarkers or markers of exposures, the group develops analytical methodologies based on comprehensive and untargeted analysis or metabolomic approaches, by LC- or GC-HRMS, associated with the appropriate statistical analysis of the data (open source manufacturer or software package under Galaxy environment).

-The combination of both targeted and non-targeted analytical strategies allows improvement of the understanding of the Environment-Health interactions, concept known as Exposome, for environmental and health issues.
+Method’s optimizations and the combination of both targeted and non-targeted analytical strategies allow a better understanding of the Environment-Health interactions, concept known as Exposome, for environmental and health issues.

 - Contribution to a national study on the occurrence of biocides and surfactants in aquatic environments – EMNAT (AFB)